samipete/Leaflet-Earthquake/README.md

 **About the map:**

-- Using Openstreetmap and Leaflet, a map was created with markers that plot all the earthquakes from the dataset based on longitude and latitude.
+- Using OpenStreetMap and Leaflet, a map was created with markers that plot all the earthquakes from the dataset based on longitude and latitude.
 - The size of the markers reflect magnitude(the larger the marker the higher the magnitude) and depth (earthquakes with greater depth are darker in color)
-- clickable pop-ups on markers provide information about the magnitude, depth, and location of the earthquake.
+- Clickable pop-ups on markers provide information about the magnitude, depth, and location of the earthquake.
-- The legend displays ranges of depth and corresponding color.
+- The legend displays ranges of depth (measured in km) and corresponding color.

 **Final result:**
 ![map](Images/deployedEQpage.png)